 Rhubarb

-Rhubarb is a tart and slightly sweet stalk that is often used in desserts like pies, tarts and crumbles.
+Rhubarb is a tart and slightly sweet stalk that is often used in desserts like pies, tarts (Rhubarb tart) and crumbles.
 It can also be used in savory dishes like chutneys and sauces.
 Rhubarb is high in vitamin K and contains antioxidants.

-The rhubarb available in January (though to March) is forced, meaning that it is grown in dark conditions and forced to produce stalks.
+The rhubarb available in January (through to March) is forced, meaning that it is grown in dark conditions and forced to produce stalks.
 These stalks will be lighter in color and slightly skinnier than your typical rhubarb stalks harvested from the field in the spring.

 I created a handy graphic for you here.
 Go ahead and Pin it so you can refer to it again and again.